 In terms of nutrition, plain water contains zero calories.
 This alone is a great reason to consume more of it.

 Water has so many benefits for your health that it would be impossible to list all of them in this article.
-However, here are 5 solid scientifically and academically backed benefits that water has for your health and why you should always stay properly hydrated.
+However, here are 5 science-backed benefits that water has for your health and why you should always stay properly hydrated.

 Your physical performance can suffer if you don’t drink enough water.
-In fact, your physical performance can be severely impacted if you lose as little as 2% of water in your body.
-The result of this can be things like fatigue, loss of body temperature control, less motivation and performing exercise will feel a lot more difficult from a mental and physical perspective.
+In fact, your physical performance can be severely impacted if you lose as little as 2% of your body’s water.
+The result of this can be things like fatigue, loss of body temperature control, less motivation, and lethargy.
+Exercise will feel a lot more difficult from a mental and physical perspective in this case.

-A similar study involving young men also shows that a fluid loss of 1.59% increases feelings of fatigue, anxiety and reduces working memory.
+A similar study involving young men also shows that a fluid loss of 1.59% increases feelings of fatigue and anxiety, and reduces working memory.

-This follows on from the previous point that shows how important water is to brain function.
+This follows from the previous point that shows how important water is to brain function.
 Dehydration is usually the root cause of migraines in many people.
-However, new studies show that drinking water can be an effective way of treating and even preventing headaches from happening in the first place.
+However, beyond preventing dehydration, new studies show that drinking water can be an effective way of treating and even preventing headaches from happening in the first place.

 Water is excellent at absorbing and transferring heat in your body.
 In fact, it is the primary way that the human body is able to regulate its temperature.

-Water has a relatively high heat capacity and it means the water in every cell of your body can work as a shield against sudden temperature changes.This is also the reason why professionals always recommend you drink plenty of water in hot climates or environments.
+Water has a relatively high heat capacity, so the water in every cell of your body can work as a shield against sudden temperature changes.This is also the reason why professionals always recommend you drink plenty of water in hot climates.

 Now that you understand why you should drink more water, the next question is how much you need in order to receive the benefits of water.
 The Internet is full of uneducated responses regarding the amounts of water you need to keep your body functioning properly, and the most common response is the un-scientific 8 cups a day rule.

 After working out how much water you should drink in a day, you might discover that you’re not drinking enough.
-If this is the case you will need to find new ways to drink more water each day.
-For instance, you can eat water-rich fruits like watermelons and make new hydration habits like drinking a cup of water before each meal or carrying a water bottle with you to work.
+If this is the case, you will need to find new ways to drink more water each day.
+For instance, you can eat water-rich fruits, like watermelons, and make new hydration habits, like drinking a cup of water before each meal or carrying a water bottle with you to work.

 If you need help to get you to drink more water, you can also check out the 3 Best Apps To Help You Drink Much More Water.

-You can even eat your water from these fruits:
+You can even eat your water from these fruits and vegetables:

 Water is essential to a properly functioning body.
 You should proactively try to keep yourself well hydrated in order to receive the many benefits of water.

-Hydration is not the only benefit you will experience from maintaining a good level of daily water intake.
-Water can help you stay at a peak physical condition, maintain brain function, prevent headaches and regulate your body temperature.
+Hydration is not the only benefit of water you will experience from maintaining a good level of daily water intake.
+Water can help you stay at a peak physical condition, maintain brain function, prevent headaches, and regulate your body temperature.

 Make sure you drink enough water each day to enjoy all the amazing health benefits that water has to offer.